evanlsolomon/navapp-pub/README.md

 ## Some tools I am learning along the way:
 - React (web) and ReactNative with Expo (iOS/android) for component development
+- Cloudflare: Workers and R2 storage
+- Supabase for user auth
 - [MabLibreGL JS](https://maplibre.org/) for map style and display
 - [Protmaps](https://protomaps.com/) for MVTiles (built upon OpenStreetMap data)
 - Mapbox APIs for place suggestions (search)